appsody/website/content/docs/using-appsody/building.md

 ## Tagging your application image

-If you would like to tag your application image with a name, use the following command:
+To tag the built application image, use the `-t <tag>` flag along with the `build` command.
+The tag can be specified in the format `mynamespace/myrepository[:tag]`.

+For example:
 ```
 appsody build -t <mynamespace/myrepository[:tag]>
 ```
-This command completes the following actions:

-- Calls `appsody build` and creates a deployment image.
-- The `-t` flag tags the image with the name `mynamespace/myrepository[:tag]`.
+The application image built by `appsody build` will be tagged with the name `mynamespace/myrepository[:tag]`.

-> If you don't specify the `-t` flag, the image is tagged with a name that matches the name of your project.
+> If the `-t` flag is not specified, the image is tagged with the project name.

 ## Pushing your application image to an image registry

 ### Pushing to Docker Hub

-If you would like to share your images to the Docker Hub registry, use the following command to push your application:
+To share your images to the Docker Hub registry, use the `--push` flag along with the `build` command.

+For example:
 ```
 appsody build -t <mynamespace/myrepository[:tag]> --push
 ```
-This command completes the following actions:

-- Calls `appsody build` and creates a deployment image.
-- The `-t` flag tags the image with the name `mynamespace/myrepository[:tag]`.
+The application image built by `appsody build` will be tagged with the name `mynamespace/myrepository[:tag]`, and pushed to the Docker Hub registry.
-- The `--push` flag pushes the image to Docker Hub.
-- Generates a deployment manifest file named `app-deploy.yaml` in the project directory, if one doesn’t exist already.
-If a deployment manifest file exists, this command updates the following entries within it: application image, labels, and annotations.

 > If you don't specify the `--push` flag, the image is available only on your local Docker registry.
 The `--push` flag is also available to the [appsody deploy](/docs/using-appsody/deploying) command.

-## Pushing to a custom registry
+### Pushing to a custom registry
 By default, the `--push` flag shares your images to the Docker Hub registry.
-If you would like to share your images to a custom registry, use the following command to push your application:
+To share your images to a custom registry, use the `--push-url <push-url>` flag along with the `build` command.

+For example:
 ```
 appsody build -t <mynamespace/myrepository[:tag]> --push-url <registry-url:PORT>
 ```
-The `--push-url` flag pushes the image to a registry URL at a port that you specify with `<registry-url:PORT>`.
+The application image built by `appsody build` will be tagged with the name `mynamespace/myrepository[:tag]`, and pushed to the registry at the URL that you specify with `<registry-url:PORT>`.

 > A push is triggered when using the `--push-url` flag even if the `--push` flag is not specified.
 The `--push` and `--push-url` flags are also available to the [appsody deploy](/docs/using-appsody/deploying) command.